 To begin, your dentist will examine your teeth and assess the extent of your dental issue.
 X-rays may need to be taken at this time to ensure proper diagnosis.

-Once your issue has been diagnosed, your dentist will provide you with a recommended treatment plan for your approval.
+Once your issue has been diagnosed, your dentist in Nassau Bay, TX will provide you with a recommended treatment plan for your approval.

 Many dental issues have multiple treatment options.
 Missing teeth, for example, can be treated with dentures, dental bridges, or dental implants.
 Your dentist can discuss all options with you and help you choose what’s best for your lifestyle, budget and needs.